vitest-dev/vitest/docs/guide/browser/context.md

 ::: warning
 While it exposes some utilities from Playwright's `page`, it is not the same object.
 Since the browser context is evaluated in the browser, your tests don't have access to Playwright's `page` because it runs on the server.

+Use [Commands API](/guide/browser/commands) if you need to have access to Playwright's `page` object.
 :::

 ```ts